 Lip balm—plane cabin air is drying.
 I never travel without this healing lip balm.

-Hydrating mask—if you are so inclined…you can pack an overnight hydrating mask to wear on a long flight.
+Hydrating face mask—if you are so inclined…you can pack an overnight hydrating mask to wear on a long flight.
 It dries down nicely so that you don’t look like you’re wearing a mask.
 This one comes in a travel size.

 Help to make your flight more enjoyable